omelette-watin/monmatos/README.md

 3. Set up database
 - rename `.env.example` to `.env`
-- specify a database url in `DATABASE_URL` environement variable
+- specify a database url in `DATABASE_URL` environment variable
 - apply schema to this database :

 ```bash